 I believe that the happiest people are not the ones who don’t face any suffering.
 They are the people who have mastered the art of letting go and practice it daily (mostly unconsciously).

-Most people think that letting go means getting rid of something unpleasant and somehow that makes the process of letting go more complex.
-Letting go is simply making peace with how something affected you.
+Most people think that letting go means getting rid of something unpleasant, and somehow, that makes the process of letting go more complicated.
+Letting go is all about making peace with how something affected you.
 It doesn’t mean you will stop thinking about it.
-It simply means that you won’t be bothered by it.
+It just means that you won’t be bothered by it.